pothosware/PothosNumPy/README.md

 This toolkit adds 100+ Pothos blocks that wrap the majority of NumPy's API, as well as providing interfaces to NumPy's numeric info classes, accessible outside Pothos flowgraphs.

-**2020/02/15: This module currently depends on the master branches of the PothosCore and PothosPython repositories.
-Pothos 0.7 will be the first stable release this module supports.**

 ## Documentation

 * https://github.com/pothosware/PothosNumPy/wiki (TODO)